Police related deaths

 Police Service of Northern Ireland Belf…

-Concerns summary Systemic and individual failures in police information sharing meant critical concerns from a psychiatrist about a vulnerable missing person's psychotic relapse were not recorded or relayed to other officers or agencies.
+Concerns summary (AI summary) Systemic and individual failures in police information sharing meant critical concerns from a psychiatrist about a vulnerable missing person's psychotic relapse were not recorded or relayed to other officers or agencies.

 Katrina Makunova